Split - Korcula

 Ferries to Korcula Island

-Split Korcula ferry prices typically range between 17.69 €* and 80.12 €*.
-The average price is typically 35.38 €*.
-The cheapest Split Korcula ferry prices start from 9.0 €*.
-The average price for a foot passenger is 35.38 €*.
+Split Korcula ferry prices typically range between 50€* and 251€*.
+The average price is typically 119€*.
+The cheapest Split Korcula ferry prices start from 50€*.
+The average price for a foot passenger is 119€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

 The distance between Split to Korcula is approximately 59.9 miles (96.4km) or 52.1 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Split and Korcula
+No, ferry operators currently do not allow cars to travel on sailings between Split and Korcula.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with TP Line & Krilo Kapetan Luka ferries between Split and Korcula.

 Pets are currently not allowed on board the ferries from Split to Korcula.